 There are polar bears at the South Pole.
 Polar bears at the North Pole.
 Polar night and polar day

 Polar bears live in the Arctic, which is the region surrounding the North Pole.
 They spend most of their time on arctic ice.
-The Arctic Circle indicates the latitude above where the Sun does not rise during winter solstice and does not come on time summer solstice.
+The Arctic Circle denotes the latitude above where the Sun does not rise during winter solstice and doesn't come on time summer solstice.
 The sun at the North Pole rises and sets once a year, resulting in six months of constant day and six months of constant night.

-Polar bears have many adaptations that make them unique for living in icy habitats.
-Their skin is black to help absorb heat, and their white fur provides camouflage.
-The fur is also thicker than other bears.
-Polar bears have a thick layer of fat under their fur, which insulates them from the cold and also improves their buoyancy.
+Polar bears have many adaptations that make them unique to living in icy habitats.
+Their skin is black, which helps absorb heat, and their white fur provides camouflage.
+The fur is also thicker than that of other bears.
+Polar bears have a thick layer of fat under their fur that insulates them from the cold and also improves their buoyancy.

 Polar bears have no natural predators.
-They usually eat seals, but will also eat the carcasses of dead animals if the opportunity presents itself.
+They usually eat seals, but will also eat dead animal carcasses if given the opportunity.

 In nature, polar bears and penguins live on opposite sides from the equator: bears - in the polar regions of the northern hemisphere, penguins - in the waters of Antarctica, off the coast of New Zealand, South America.